 B.1.1.7, B.1.351 and P.1 all have a mutation that replaces asparagine (N) with tyrosine (Y) at position 501 of the RBD.
 N501Y has been shown to increase binding capacity of SARS-CoV-2 to human ACE2 receptors, disrupt antibody binding to RBD and has been implicated in reduced antibody production via weakened T and B cell cooperation.
 Together, these findings suggest that SARS-CoV-2 variants possessing the N501Y mutation may have an increased potential for immune escape.

-B.1.351 and P.1 have 2 additional RBD mutations in common, K417N, a lysine to asparagine substitution at position 417, and E484K, a glutamate to lysine substitution at position 484.
+B.1.351 and P.1 have 2 additional RBD mutations in common, K417N or K417T, a lysine (K) to asparagine (N) or threonine (T) substitution at position 417, and E484K, a glutamate (E) to lysine (K) substitution at position 484.
 E484K increases the affinity of RBD for ACE2, increases resistance to SARS-CoV-2 neutralizing antibodies, is less responsive to monoclonal antibody therapy and reduces neutralization against convalescent plasma.
 Studies have demonstrated that, in combination, these 3 RBD mutations induce a relatively high conformational change, compared to N501Y alone or the WT strain, indicating increased potential for immune escape.

 Furin Cleavage Site

-B.1.1.7, B.1.351 and P.1 all have multiple mutations in the C-terminal domain of S protein that are still of unknown significance.
+The C-terminal S2 subunit of S protein promotes virus-cell membrane fusion.
+B.1.1.7 and P.1 have multiple mutations in the C-terminal domain of S protein that are still of unknown significance.

 Evaluating the Antigenicity of SARS-CoV-2 Variants